charlie-g-cowan/ehr-template-processor/README.md

 ##### Arguments:
 1. `tree`: a JSON tree that is the webTemplate property of a response from a get request for a template from a CDR
 2. `language`:  an ISO language that is supported by that webTemplate e.g. 'en', 'fr'
-3. `aqlTrace` \[optional, rarely used, not reccomended\]: list of the node names that as you go down the tree, so the aql location can be given (e.g. for committing a composition).
+3. `aqlTrace` \[optional, rarely used, not recommended\]: list of the node names that as you go down the tree, so the aql location can be given (e.g. for committing a composition).
 Defaults to [], only change if you need something prepended before each aql location
 ##### Returns:
 A simplified, flat JSON structure for use in generating HTML/React/other input interfaces.
 ##### Example: